What Are Your Power Tools Really Worth?

 Show any visible wear, damage, or modifications so the AI can provide an accurate condition-adjusted pricing estimate.

-Power Tools Market Overview
+Power Tools market overview

 The used power tool market is active and liquid, driven by contractors seeking backup tools, DIY enthusiasts entering the hobby, and the overall high cost of new professional-grade equipment.
 Battery-platform ecosystem lock-in drives demand for specific brands.
 Vintage hand tools and woodworking equipment have a separate collector market with appreciation potential for quality pieces from Stanley, Lie-Nielsen, and similar heritage brands.

-Power Tools Valuation FAQ
+Power Tools valuation FAQ

-Which power tool brands hold value best?
+Which power tool brands hold value best?+

 Milwaukee, DeWalt, and Makita professional lines consistently retain the highest resale percentages.
 Festool commands premium pricing but has a smaller resale market.
 Consumer brands lose value more quickly.

-How much do batteries affect tool value?
+How much do batteries affect tool value?+

 Enormously.
 A cordless tool with two batteries and a charger can be worth 2-3x more than the same bare tool.
 High-capacity batteries (5.0Ah+) add additional value to any kit.

-Are vintage hand tools valuable?
+Are vintage hand tools valuable?+

-Quality vintage hand tools—particularly Stanley Bailey planes, vintage chisels, and precision measuring tools—have active collector markets and can be worth more than their modern equivalents.
+Quality vintage hand tools, particularly Stanley Bailey planes, vintage chisels, and precision measuring tools, have active collector markets and can be worth more than their modern equivalents.

-Does Value Identifier work for all types of tools?
+Does Value Identifier work for all types of tools?+

 Yes.
 The AI covers cordless drills, saws, impact drivers, rotary tools, woodworking equipment, compressors, and most other power and hand tool categories from major manufacturers.

-Ready to Identify & Value Your Power Tools?
+Ready to identify & value your Power Tools?

-Download Value Identifier free and scan your first items — no account needed
+Download Value Identifier free and scan your first items, no account needed.

-Download Value Identifier on the App Store
+Download Value Identifier on the App StoreGet Value Identifier on Google Play